Sven-Ve/svc-sitemap-bundle/docs/06-robots_static.md

 ## Method 2: Using Route Options

+> **⚠️ DEPRECATED:** Route options for robots.txt configuration are deprecated since version 1.2 and will be removed in version 2.0.
+Please use the `#[Robots]` attribute instead.

 Alternatively, you can configure robots.txt settings using route options.
 This method works with all PHP versions:

 ```php